This moist keto orange cake is made with almond flour and whole oranges - skins and all. It is low carb, gluten free and sweetened with stevia.

 The cool thing about this cake is that contains ALL of the orange, flesh and skin.
 You simply cook your oranges in water for 1 hour until they are nice and soft.
 This also makes the skin taste less bitter.
 Then you puree the whole orange until you have a fragrant, tasty pulp.
 You are literally using all of the fibre an orange has to offer, which slows the absorption of the sugar in the fruit.
 And you get all the taste.

 With my recipe, you can enjoy a slice of keto orange cake that will keep you on plan at only 3.5g net carbs per slice.
-That's because I'm using almond flour instead of wheat flour, a keto sweetener instead of sugar and WHOLE oranges instead of just orange juice.

 I have made a keto banana bread that won't kick you out of ketosis - with REAL banana.
 The same goes for this "sugar free" orange cake!